emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Merchandise Planning for An Online Apparel Retailer.md

 ## Merchandise Planning Process

-Merchandise planning is a seven-step process (see Figure 3).
+Merchandise planning is a seven-step process where we XYZ determines *right products* at the *right quantity* at the *right price* in the *right place* at the *right time* while meeting company's financial goals (see Figure 3).

 | ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Merchandise Planning for An Online Apparel Retailer/merch_plan_steps.PNG) |
 |:--:|